 - Look for downed power lines.
 If you see any downed power lines, report them immediately to the power company and warn all family members to stay away.
 If you’re experiencing a power outage in your home, use flashlights to help you find your way.
 Candles should be avoided, as they could inadvertently cause fire damage if a gas leak has also been caused by the storm.

 - Check on neighbors and family members.
 Let everyone in your circle know you’re okay (and make sure they are too).
 See if elderly neighbors or anyone who lives alone near you needs help.

 - Attend to any spilled hazardous materials.
 If hazardous or flammable liquids, (like bleach or gasoline) or medications have been spilled or scattered, clean them up immediately if possible.

 - Check for water damage.
 If you have water damage or a flooded basement, look for the source of the water.
 It may be a burst pipe or water entering your home as a result of storm damage.
 Stop the flow of water if you can, and call a property restoration service immediately to come and assess the damage.
 Water damage could lead to mold growth in your home if not properly mitigated.

 Here in the Midwest, tornado season is upon us.
 Having a family emergency preparedness plan in place and ensuring that everyone knows what to do before, during and after a tornado or strong storm will give you peace of mind.

 Should you experience storm damage and need the services of a property restoration company,

 the trusted restoration experts at Hays + Sons are just a phone call away, 24 hours a day, 7 days a week, 365 days a year.
-With offices throughout the Midwest in Fort Wayne, Crown Point, Indianapolis, Columbus, Muncie and Lafayette as well as Cincinnati, Ohio, there’s a Hays + Sons near you.
+Our dedicated storm damage restoration experts are ready to serve you at any of our locations in Indianapolis, Cincinnati, Lafayette, Muncie, Crown Point, Columbus, and Fort Wayne.